pnbrown/tjbot-spotify/README.md

 Keeping things in same language, I chose to use Node-RED on the Raspberry Pi running the TJBot.
 However, you can choose to subscribe to the IoT command in Python, Node.js, or another language and play the song that way.

 If you haven't installed the TJBot Node-RED nodes on the TJBot, please refer to this [blog post for instructions](http://ibm.biz/train-tjbot-series) on how to do so.
+Be sure to also check that mpg3 is installed on your Raspberry Pi.
+This can be done by opening the terminal and typing ```sudo apt-get install mpg123``` and following the subsequent instructions.

 Import the [JSON flow](assets/tjbotflow.json).
 Here's what the Node-RED flow looks like.

 ![](assets/tjbotflow.png)